17th Century Almanac for July – free quarter & contribution

 St Swithin’s Day – Sirius & the ‘dog days’ of summer

-Finally, the 15th of July is St Swithin’s Day, said to set the weather for the next forty days.
+Finally, 15 July is St Swithin’s Day, said to set the weather for the next forty days.
 These should be the long, hot ‘dog days’ of summer, following the rising of Sirius in the evening sky.
-However, the Little Ice Age resulted in unpredictable summers through the 1630s and 1640s, devastating crops.
+Today, we know the importance of the ocean currents and the jet stream in regulating our weather and climate.
+However, in the 17th Century, we still relied upon folklore.

 St Swithin was the Bishop of Winchester from 852 to 862.
 On his request, he was buried in a simple grave where “the sweet rain of heaven” could fall upon him.
 However, on 15 July 971 his body was enshrined within the cathedral.
 It is said that the pious Saxon saint was so outraged by this move that a huge storm struck England and it rained for forty days after.